qtumproject/documents/en/qtumrepo/README.md

 This downloads and installs the Qtum public key

 ### Adding repository to your APT sources.

 `sudo su` - Sudo to root first

-` echo "deb https://repo.qtum.info/apt/debian/ stretch main" >> /etc/apt/sources.list.d/qtum.list`
+` echo "deb https://repo.qtum.info/apt/debian/ buster main" >> /etc/apt/sources.list.d/qtum.list`

 This will add the repository to your APT sources file. **NOTE:** Please remember to change "stretch" for your Debian version codename <!--(for instance, Debian 8.x codename is jessie, in this case you need to replace stretch for jessie)-->